mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"You'll see."

-	When they reached an area with several smaller branches, they could see clear rays of red light peering between the densely-packed thin leaves dancing with the wind.
+	When they reached an area with several smaller branches, they could see clear rays of red light peering between the densely-packed thin leaves dancing with the wind above.
 Lin led him along one of them so they could reach the end and peek their heads above the canopy.
 The light of Ara beamed straight into his eyes, and he had to shield them for a moment.

 	"Why is it so bright up here?"